Robust Low-Cost Drone Detection and Classification in Low SNR Environments: Discussion

 Furthermore, we have seen that the misclassifications mainly occur between the noise class and the drones, and not between the different drones themselves (cf.\ Figs.~\ref{fig:cm_vgg11_spec_SNR-14} and \ref{fig:cm_vgg11_field_test}).
 This is particularly relevant for the application of drone detection systems in security sensitive areas.
 The first priority is to detect any kind of \gls{uav}, regardless of its type.

 Based on our experience and results, we see the following limitations of our work.
-The field test showed that the models can be used and work reliably (cf.\ Tab.~\ref{tab:field_test_acc_type_direction}).
+The \gls{rf} signals of drones were recorded in a controlled laboratory environment and augmented with WiFi/Bluetooth/Gaussian noise (cf.~Sec.~\ref{sec:material}).
+While the laboratory environment was necessary for the initial development and evaluation of the model, these signals do not fully replicate the complexities encountered in real-world scenarios.
+None the less, the field test showed that the models can be used and work reliably (cf.\ Tab.~\ref{tab:field_test_acc_type_direction}) in real world conditions.
 However, it is the nature of a field test that the level of interference from WiFi/Bluetooth noise and the possible presence of other drones cannot be fully controlled.
 Furthermore, due to the limited space/distance between the transmitter and receiver in our field test setup, we were not able to clearly demonstrate the effect of free space attenuation on detection performance (cf.\ Tab.~\ref{tab:field_test_acc_distance}).

 Regarding the use of simple \glspl{cnn} as classifiers, it is not possible to reliably predict whether multiple transmitters are present.
 In that case, an object detection approach on the spectrogams could provide a more fine-grained prediction, see for example the works \cite{Prasad2020, Basak2022} and \cite{Zhao2024}.
 Nevertheless, the current approach will still detect a drone if one or more are present.